Skip to content

 Transforming my workplace through OD – Susanette Mansour

 People often ask, what is Organisational Development (OD)?
 But the reality is you might already be practicing it without necessarily realising.
-That was the case for Susanette Mansour, CEO of Croydon Vision and Organisation Development Practitioners (ODP) programme alumnus.
+That was the case for Susanette Mansour, CEO of Croydon Vision and Organisation Development Practitioners (ODP) programme alumna.

 Susanette told us, “The ODP affirmed a lot of what I already knew as well as giving me more structure and awareness, especially for the future.”
 Susanette is a qualified accountant (ACCA) and always enjoyed the performance management and change management side of accounting.
 “I love going into an organisation and together with the right people seeing transformation taking place.”